BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Starting in the second trimester, your OB will likely begin measuring your pregnant belly, but for now, size really doesn’t matter.
 Healthy weight gain in the first trimester is about one to five pounds total, so at 8 weeks pregnant, you may have gained a few pounds already.
 If you’ve been dealing with morning sickness, though, you may have gained next to nothing—and that’s okay too.
 Diets and eating habits can change a lot in the first trimester to help with nausea, which can cause an increase or even decrease in weight as well.
 That’s okay.
 Your doctor will keep an eye on it and look for weight gain over the long term too.
 Let your doctor know if you have any concerns about your weight gain or belly size.

-Tips for 8 Weeks Pregnant
+Tips for You at 8 Weeks Pregnant

 You might want to sleep away the day—especially if you’re dealing with nausea.
 But there are some things you can do to take better care of yourself and baby.
 Here are some tips to consider.